 Does RAM Degrade Over Time?

-RAMs are the computer hardware components that are constantly working just like all other components.
+RAMs are the computer hardware components that constantly work like all other components.
 This constant work and load degrades their their performance and lifespan over time.
-You can only protect RAMs from fast degradation by following precautionary measures.
+You can only protect RAMs from fast degradation by following preventive measures.

 There is a simple observation to make to test if your RAM has degraded or not.
 Simply, a degraded memory loses its performance.
 As a result, your computing device becomes slow and laggy.
 Another way to test for degradation is through benchmarking software, which can give you more precise information on your RAM performance.

 RAM is where the CPU stores data when an app is executed.
 There are a few factors that contribute to RAM degradation.
 One of the main reasons is that the ICs in the RAM tend to wear out as time goes on.